MAGNIFY

 Email: [email protected]

 Welcome to ‘In Focus’, the blog for the MAGNIFY Strategic Research Centre.
-MAGNIFY is a research programme funded by the Cystic Fibrosis Trust and Cystic Fibrosis Foundation.All of our blogs are available below:Blog 1: November 2025
+MAGNIFY is a research programme funded by the Cystic Fibrosis Trust and Cystic Fibrosis Foundation.All of our blogs are available below:Blog 1: December 2025

 From left to right: Jonathan, Demi, Yves & Dan

 Welcome!In this first blog, we explain more about MAGNIFY, our students & presenting our work at the recent UK CF Conference!What is MAGNIFY?MAGNIFY is a research programme looking at how we can develop the use of lung magnetic resonance imaging (MRI) in cystic fibrosis (CF).
-MRI is able to provide us with detailed information about the lungs which we think could be really useful in the management and monitoring of CF. You can read more about this in an article written by the CF Trust here.We call it a ‘programme’ as it is made up of 4 separate projects, each led by a different PhD student and supervised by other members of our team.
+MRI is able to provide us with detailed information about the lungs which we think could be really useful in the management and monitoring of CF. It can help us spot problems earlier than lung function tests, and pinpoint where in the lungs these are.We call it a ‘programme’ as it is made up of 4 separate projects, each led by a different PhD student and supervised by other members of our team.
 Our first student started in October 2023 and our most recent in March 2025.
-Our team work at the University of Sheffield, University of Nottingham and University of Manchester.What is MRI?Magnetic resonance imaging or MRI, is a type of medical scan that can visualise the internal structures of our bodies.
-The experience is similar to having an X-ray or CT scan, though MRI scans do not require radiation to obtain the images.The scanner is a big, donut shaped machine that uses magnets and the water we all have in our bodies to create pictures.
+Our team work at the University of Sheffield, University of Nottingham and University of Manchester.You can read more about MAGNIFY in an article written by the CF Trust here.What is MRI?Magnetic resonance imaging or MRI, is a type of medical scan that can visualise the internal structures of our bodies.
+The experience is similar to having an X-ray or CT scan, though MRI scans do not require radiation to obtain the images.The scanner uses magnets and the water we all have in our bodies to create pictures.
 It is harder to scan the lungs as they also contain lots of air, which appears black in an MRI image.
 This means good picture quality used to be difficult to achieve.
-However, there are lots of new techniques being developed so that lung MRI can now provide very detailed pictures.Who are our students & what are they working on?Yves
+However, there are lots of new techniques being developed so that lung MRI can now provide very detailed pictures.

 Developing lung MRI as an assessment tool in research – University of SheffieldNew treatments are tested in research trials using different outcome measures.
 For example, researchers might look at whether someone’s lung function improves after treatment.
 However, trials often require lots of people to take part, meaning they take a long time and cost a lot of money.
-MRI could be a good alternative measures as the detail it provides may mean less people need to take part in trials to find out.
+MRI could be a good alternative measure as the detail it provides may mean less people need to take part in trials to find out.
 Demi is scanning lots of people with CF to investigate how we might be able to use MRI in this way.Demi started her PhD in March 2025.Dan

 Developing a toolkit to support communication of lung MRI results – University of NottinghamAlthough lung MRI provides detailed images, it’s also important people can understand the results.
 Dan is developing an online toolkit with different resources about lung MRI.
 This will help healthcare professionals and people with CF (pwCF) and their families talk about the results.
 It will also help them understand what MRI can show and how it is different from their usual tests.
 To do this, Dan is talking to pwCF, carers and healthcare professionals to better understand their thoughts on lung imaging.Dan started his PhD in October 2023.Jonathan